Peter Huxley-Blythe: Alternative medicine

-In 1979, he published a book with Douglas McGlown An Organic Basis for Neuroses and Educational Difficulties, where he argued that learning disabilities in children were caused by disorders in the central nervous system, which could be cursed without drugs by his methods.
-His cure for learning disabilities was to "take back the body" of a learning disabled child back to infancy, which would be "reconditioned" to have the nervous system work properly by having the mind "connect" to the body.
-The website for the Institute for Neuro-Physiological Psychology claimed that the "INPP Method" of "reconditioning" the body had cured thousands of children with learning disabilities since the 1970s.
+In 1979, he published a book with David McGlown An Organic Basis for Neuroses and Educational Difficulties, where he argued that learning disabilities in children were caused by immaturity in the functioning of central nervous system, which could be improved without drugs by his methods.
+His approach to remediating some learning disabilities was to replicate some of the movements of early childhood to give the brain "a second chance" to re-educate motor pathways in the nervous system to improve coordination, balance, postural control and centres involved in the control of eye movements.
+The website for the Institute for Neuro-Physiological Psychology claimed that the "INPP Method" of "reconditioning" the body had helped thousands of children with learning disabilities since the 1970s.
 In 2001, he retired as the director of the INPP, to be succeeded by his wife Sally.

 In 2004, he published his last book, Under the St. Andrew's Cross, an admiring account of Russian volunteers who fought for Nazi Germany in World War Two with a foreword by Count Nikolai Tolstoy.
 In writing Under the St. Andrew's Cross, he was assisted by Antonio J. Muñoz, a Cuban-American amateur historian who specialises in the Eastern Front.

 Huxley-Blythe was closely involved in the INPP until a year before his death, and the institute is now headed by his widow Sally.
-About Sally Blythe, the British psychologist Dorothy V. M. Bishop wrote in 2011: "Mrs Goddard Blythe is entitled to her views.
+About Sally Blythe, the British psychologist Dorothy V. M. Bishop wrote in 2011:Mrs Goddard Blythe is entitled to her views.
 My concern is with the blurring of the distinction between opinion and evidence.
 When a view about effects of parenting is widely promulgated on national media, and is expressed by someone who is described as a consultant in neurodevelopmental education and Director of an Institute, the natural assumption is made that (a) they are speaking from a position of authority, and (b) they have some hard evidence.
-In this case, neither appears to be true."
+In this case, neither appears to be true.